 The culprit is the protease inhibitors found in all soybeans whether organic or GMO.
 As the name suggests, protease inhibitors suppress some of the key enzymes that help us digest protein.

 The best known and most important of the protease inhibitors is trypsin.
-GMO soybeans have more of them than organic or conventional beans, and to make matters worse, those protease inhibitors are stubbornly resistant to deactivation by cooking or other processing methods.
+GMO soybeans including edamame have more of them than organic or conventional beans, and to make matters worse, those protease inhibitors are stubbornly resistant to deactivation by cooking or other processing methods.

 Soybeans are not the only foods that contain protease inhibitors.
 All beans contain them, as do grains, nuts, seeds, vegetables of the nightshade family, egg whites, and other foods.
 However, the protease inhibitors in those foods rarely contribute to health problems because few of those foods are eaten excessively and cooking deactivates most of them.